ldholl/Cinema-Spirits-ldh/README.md

 # movie-night
-Movie Night w/ Paired Cocktail &amp; More?
+Cinematic Spirits

 ## Purpose
-An application to match a user's chosen film or a randomly generated film to a thematically appropriate cocktail by matching keywords from the film's plot to drink ingredients.
+An application that matches a user's chosen film or a randomly generated film to a thematically appropriate cocktail by matching keywords from the film's plot to drink ingredients.

 ## Built With